tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

     installer.operator.calicocloud.io/aks-cc-repo created
     </pre>

     Joining the cluster to Calico Cloud can take a few minutes.
-Meanwhile the Calico resources can be monitored until they are all reporting `Available` as `True`
+Meanwhile the Calico resources can be monitored until they are all reporting `Available` as `True`.

     ```bash
     kubectl get tigerastatus